 Generally, the answer is no. If the tree has fallen in a storm, your homeowner’s insurance will cover it, but if it is healthy and you just want it removed, you are going to be hard-pressed to find someone willing to work for free.
 Tree service companies are expensive to run as they have large overheads with insurance and labor costs.
 They will need to charge you to do the work to make a living.

 This will depend on the council laws on tree removal in your area.
 Every local council has what’s called a Tree Preservation Order.
 This outlines the rules regarding tree removal.
 An example of a rule might be; “If the tree has a trunk circumference of 1.0m or more when measured at 1m above ground level will need a permit for removal.”
 To see the TPO for your area go here.

 This will depend on the type of tree and how close to your house it is.
-The roots of some trees can be quite invasive and begin to crack the foundations of your home if left grow.
+The roots of some trees can be quite invasive and begin to crack the foundations of your home if left to grow.
 A good safe distance is 10 ft. or more from the outer edge of the trunk.
-At this distance a trees roots can still find their way into drains and under your home, but they are less likely to cause any real foundational damage.
+At this distance tree roots can still find their way into drains and under your home, but they are less likely to cause any real foundational damage.
 Anything closer than 10 ft. and you should consider removing it.

 Pine trees come in different shapes and sizes.
 For the sake of this question we are going to look at a 50 ft. spruce type pine.
-A 50 foot pine will cost you between $890 and $1,780 depending on the access to the tree and its location on your property.
+A 50-foot pine will cost you between $890 and $1,780 depending on the access to the tree and its location on your property.
 Trees that can be felled from the base are a lot cheaper than trees that need a climber or a cherry picker to remove.